RyanChang25/Projectile-Cast-v0.6.3-alpha/README.md

 #### `ProjectileCast.Client.SetBulletParent()`

 Sets the parent of the projectile objects.
-Default will be `workspace.Camera`.
+Default will be `workspace.Camera`